FoggyBytes/StreamTweak/README.md

 **📋 Session History & Telemetry**
 - **Full session log** — every session recorded with duration, RTT avg, frame drops %, detected games and covers (unlimited as of 6.3.0)
-- **Quality report** — click any session row to open a telemetry overlay: CLIENT stats, HOST stats, four sparkline charts (RTT, drops, bitrate, decode latency), and a quality grade (Excellent / Good / Poor)
+- **Quality report** — click any session row to open a telemetry overlay: CLIENT stats, HOST stats, charts for RTT, host frame latency, frame drops, bitrate, decode latency and host compute (GPU / encoder / CPU), and a quality grade (Excellent / Good / Poor)
-- **Live session panel on Home** — while a stream is active, the Home card shows real-time RTT and Bitrate sparklines and a running drop-rate percentage
+- **Compare two sessions** — put any two graded sessions side by side, with per-metric deltas and both runs overlaid on every chart
-- **Home dashboard** — 3×3 grid of status tiles for all managed settings at a glance, plus a Logs tile showing the cumulative streaming time across the full session history
+- **Dashboard** — one layout in both states: at rest the top-left box is a live host monitor (GPU temperature and load, VRAM, CPU, network, refreshed every second); while streaming it becomes the live session (RTT, host latency, bitrate, drops, frame rate).
+Around it sit the last session with its played games, a performance trend over the period you choose (7 / 30 / 90 / 180 / 365 days or all time), and the full host setup alongside your paired clients

 ## 🔗 Paired Features (with StreamLight)